dyanakiev/jobs.kreait.com/_posts/en/2016-05-27-we-want-you.md

 ### What we expect

 - **Basics**:
-    + Degree in Computer Science or related field
-    + Proficiency in C++ and the Standard Template Library (STL) container classes and algorithms
-    + Experience programming in Objective-C
-    + Ability to use Linux and the Shell
+    + You couldn’t find the job you were looking for on our page
+    + You want to work with awesome international clients and a great team
     + Good English knowledge
     + Commitment to learn German
-- **Motivation**: You like to develop software and you enjoy learning
+- **Motivation**: You like to develop astonishing solutions and you enjoy learning
 - **Team Spirit and Independence**: You are relaxed, but nevertheless focused, helping others and you have no problem accepting others' help.
-OpenSource means something to you, and probably there are already couple projects on your GitHub account.
-- **Quality**: You like writing good code and you know how to deliver quality.
+- **Quality**: You know how to deliver quality.
 - **Thirst for Knowledge**: You like to keep yourself up-to-date with latest news in the industry, trying out new tools and techniques.

 ### What expects you